eeg2025/eeg2025.github.io/_pages/rules.md

 - At the inference stage, we will only use the XXX (will be decided soon after more testing) task to predict the metrics.
 This is to ensure a timely evaluation due to the competition scale.

 ### Overall Ranking
-- Challenge 1 contributes 30% to final score
+- ~~Challenge 1 contributes 30% to final score~~
-- Challenge 2 contributes 70% to final score
+- ~~Challenge 2 contributes 70% to final score~~
+*Update: The two challenges are now independent, and there will be separate rankings and awards for each challenge.
+More details can be found in the Leaderboard page*